spack/spack/lib/spack/docs/getting_started.rst

 Fortran bundled together.
 When possible, results are best if the same compiler is used for all languages.

 In some cases, this is not possible.
-For example, starting with Macintosh OS X El Capitan (10.11), many packages no longer build with GCC, but XCode provides no Fortran compilers.
-The user is therefore forced to use a mixed toolchain: the XCode-provided Clang is used for C/C++ code, but GNU ``gfortran`` is used for Fortran code.
+For example, starting with macOS El Capitan (10.11), many packages no longer build with GCC, but XCode provides no Fortran compilers.
+The user is therefore forced to use a mixed toolchain: XCode-provided Clang for C/C++ and GNU ``gfortran`` for Fortran.

-Follows are instructions on how to hack together ``clang`` and ``gfortran`` on Macintosh OS X.  A similar approach should work for other mixed toolchain needs.

-#.
-Edit ``compilers.yaml``:
+In the simplest case, you can just edit ``compilers.yaml``:

    .. code-block:: yaml